swells/hello-world/README.md

 - ```$ npm install deployr -save```

-  This will pull in `deployr` as a dependency and the `-save` with update your `package.json` indicating that `deployr` is a runtime dependency on the `hello-world` project.
+  This will pull in `deployr` as a dependency and the `-save` will update your `package.json` indicating that `deployr` is a runtime dependency on the `hello-world` project.